ceilf6/cherry-markdown-wiki/提交规范-commit-convention.md

 -------

 > [!CAUTION]
 > Do not commit any modification code to the `main` branch.
-The `main` branch is only used as a release branch, use the develop code base for development.
+The `main` branch is only used as a release branch, use the [dev](https://github.com/Tencent/cherry-markdown/tree/dev) code base for development.

 ## 1. Significance of Standards